-And there are options where you can get into the Register and Data Base attributes that Mold Wizard uses prolifically.
-That’s a whole other story ther.
+There are options where you can get into the Register and Data Base attributes that Mold Wizard uses prolifically.
+That’s a whole other story there.

 But you’ll see, if I go to a right side view, I was a little hasty.
-I probably needed to resize the A and B plates along with a few other tweaks.
+I probably needed to resize the A and B plates along with a few other tweeks.

 Looking at the Assembly Navigator, you’ll see some new additions to the structure.
-There’s a whole new “base” subassembly, for instance.
+There’s a whole new “base” subassembly.

 And if you choose the Mold Base Library icon again, it allows you to edit those things.
 You’ll also notice that many of the expressions in the list have multiple choice drop-down lists to stay with standard sizes offered by those particular vendors.

-So with just a few new selections of values and selecting Apply, I can get a whole new design very quickly.
-And now my cavity and core inserts actually fit!
+With just a few new selections of values and selecting Apply, I can get a whole new design very quickly.
+Now my cavity and core inserts actually fit!

-As you saw in this article, which is not intended as “training” by any stretch of the imagination, the process of building this whole mold in NX is fairly painless compare to starting from scratch.
-There are certainly a lot of mold shops that already have their own templates, tool libraries, mold design philosophies, etc. and maybe don’t need to do a lot of everything that Mold Wizard offers.
-There’s a tremendous amount of enhancements and improvements in the recent years, and a lot of companies are only aware of the price and not the extremely robust capability it now has.
-I hope I’ve now enlightened you about of its capabilities!
+The process of building this whole mold in NX is fairly painless compared to starting from scratch.
+There are certainly a lot of mold shops that already have their own templates, tool libraries, mold design philosophies, etc. that might not do a lot that Mold Wizard offers.
+A lot of companies are only aware of the price and not the extremely robust capability it now has.

 - Molded Design Validation